 Welcoming the news, Chair of PEN International’s Writers in Prison Committee, Salil Tripathi said, “The most precious right a writer has is freedom and the most invaluable resource she needs is time.
 Freedom and time - to observe, think, reflect, and write.
 Freedom and time to live and to love.

 Liu Xia has been denied that right: she was separated from Xiaobo whom she loved when he was taken away from her.
-Under house arrest without any cause, she was constantly under surveillance and kept away from her friends, family and colleagues against her will, and she was prevented from being able to express herself.
+Jailed without any cause, she was constantly under surveillance and kept away from her friends, family and colleagues against her will, and she was prevented from being able to express herself.

 For this, the blame rests squarely on China and its leadership which had neither a legal basis to detain her nor a moral compass to do right.
 The Chinese Government cannot return her beloved husband Xiaobo to her, nor can it return to her the years she lost.
 China's leaders will forever live with that ignominy.
 We rejoice in her liberty and welcome her freedom, and express our grief over her suffering.”